sassoftware/restaf-demos/README.md

 - casUploadImages - upload images to file service

-- codeTable - create and execute a codeTable (useful in scoring)

 - computeds - execute a compute service

+- computedsEasy - accessing compute service using restaflib

-- logon  - logon to a Viay server
+- logon  - logon to a Viya server

 - paginate - paginate thru the file service and list the file names